pingcap/docs-cn/configure-time-zone.md

 > **Note:**
 >
 > - Time zone is involved during the conversion of the value of Timestamp and Datetime, which is handled based on the current `time_zone` of the session.
-> - For data migration, you need to pay special attention to the time zone setting of the master database and the slave database.
+> - For data migration, you need to pay special attention to the time zone setting of the primary database and the secondary database.